manwar/theweeklychallenge/content/blog/build-docker-image.md

 As I shared my plan above, `Dave Cross` suggested I can automate the process of building new image and pushing to `Docker Hub` on tag push.

-I used my `Sunday` moring hours to figure out.
+I used my `Sunday` morning hours to figure out the process.

+It took me few attempts to nail down the process, I must confess.

 I created `GitHub` repository just to try things: `https://github.com/manwar/Test-Workflow`